Planck Science Office - Planck

 - Dennis Taylor, Ground Segment System Engineer (from 2007 until March 2011)

-- Marcos López-Caniego, Community Support Scientist (from 2015)
+- Marcos López-Caniego, Archive Scientist and Community Support Scientist (from 2015)

 Additional scientific associates at ESA (past and present) include:

 - Kevin Bennett (Research and Scientific Support Dpt, between 1998 and 2008)

 - Luca Conversi (Research Fellow between 2007 and 2009)